-Members are requested to consider the details in the report and indicate whether an option is to be further investigated.
+Members are requested to consider the details in the report and indicate whether they require any of the options offered, to be further investigated.

 Reason for Recommendations:

 To enable further progress on concluding the review of the agencies and settling of a budget for the year 2003/04.